mheiniger/webdev-setup/README.md

 A simple script to setup a fresh ubuntu box for php-web-development (and some goodies for working with Symfony2).

-Its no magic, it just uses all install commands from DaRaffs gist: https://gist.github.com/3995789
+Its no magic, it just uses all install commands from DaRaFF's gist: https://gist.github.com/3995789

 This setup includes:
 * git and gitg